dtonhofer/rpmsnap/README.md

         ├── prelinkfix.sh
         └── rpmsnap.pl

-Now share this directory tree using a versioning system like `subversion` among all machines.
+Share and synchronized this directory tree among all the machines by putting it on a network file system or by using a versioning system.

-Make sure `makesnap.sh` is called on all three machines via cron (not necessarily as root).
+Make sure `makesnap.sh` is called regularly (for example, every 2nd day) on all three machines via cron (not necessarily as root) by a suitable crontab entry.

-Then summaries and files listing errors will generate under the hostname-specific directories.
-Note that summaries will only be created if there are differences relative to the latest summary.
+Then summaries and files listing errors encountered during generation will accumulate under the hostname-specific directories. `makesnap.sh` makes sure that a new summary is only kept if there are differences relative to the previous summary.
+For example, the tree may look like this after some time:

-If you now share the files via the versioning system, it is easy to check RPM database differences from any machine (or you can use a network file system, of course).

     rpm/
     ├── bin